OpenDDS/OpenDDS/docs/android.md

 For most applications of OpenDDS, this isn't a serious issue but it's not ideal.

-The authors recommends creating participants in `onStart()` as might be expected, but always deleting them in `onStop()`, so that they may be created again in `onStart()`.
+An easy way to make sure participants are cleaned up is created participants in `onStart()` as might be expected, but always deleting them in `onStop()`, so that they may be created again in `onStart()`.
 The `DomainParticpantFactory` can be retrieved either in `onStart()` or more perhaps appropriately in [`Application.onStart()`](https://developer.android.com/reference/android/app/Application), given the singleton nature of both.

-An alternative to this would be running OpenDDS within an [Android Sevice](https://developer.android.com/guide/components/services) separate from the main app, but this hasn't been fully explored by the author.
+This might not be ideal or efficient though, because deleting and recreating participants will happen every the app loses focus, like during orientation changes.
+An alternative to this would be running OpenDDS within an [Android Sevice](https://developer.android.com/guide/components/services) separate from the main app, but this hasn't been fully explored yet.

 ## Footnotes